In some of my earlier articles, I have introduced the concept of financial independence, financial security and retirement.

-Ultimately, the other spouse might be able to coast by doing some part time work, while taking care of the children.
+Ultimately, the other spouse might be able to coast by doing some part-time work, while taking care of the children.

-The Advantages of Coasting or Barista FI
+Advantages of Coast FI or Barista FI

 - You can retool and re-skill in other skill sets and not have to worry about needing to earn a lot of money so that you can have enough to save for retirement.
 You have already pre-paid for it

 - It reduces the stress on your investment portfolio, compared to financial independence, where for some, they still need the investment portfolio to pay off their mortgage.
-In barista FI, majority of the mortgage can be pay by the coasting job
+In barista FI, the majority of the mortgage can be pay by the coasting job

 The Disadvantages of Coasting or Barista FI